vd Brink Home Automations

 Markdown element

-Now we have stored the names of all the meals for the upcoming days we can use it to add it to our HA as card, like this.
-During the week, the list will be shorter until you plan new meals for the next upcoming days.
+Now that we have stored the names of all the meals for the upcoming days, we can add them to our HA as a card, like this.
+During the week, the list will get shorter until you plan new meals for the upcoming days.

 Week menu